What are Antioxidants?

 - May improve memory from increased blood flow in the brain.
 Research has shown promising results in an increased level of short term memory in healthy adults 2 hours after eating high cocoa dark chocolate.
 This has led researchers to study the effect on Alzheimer patients with the hope that it may be helpful to the memory, as well as reduce the risk of the disease in healthy adults and those showing signs of its’ oncoming.

 - Helps regulate insulin sensitivity.
 Shortly after eating polyphenol rich dark chocolate, there is a significant increase in insulin sensitivity.
-Decreased fasting insulin and glucose concentrations as well as the glucose and insulin responses to the oral glucose challenge, had direct consequences of changes also
+Decreased fasting insulin and glucose concentrations as well as the glucose and insulin responses to the oral glucose challenge, had direct consequences of changes also in insulin resistance and sensitivity (HOMA-IR & QUICKI – ISI).

 - Reduces the risk of heart attack and stroke.
 By way of increased blood flow, platelet build up is significantly reduced, therefore inhibiting their ability to cause blood clots.
 Positive results are most important in the elderly since most deaths by those over 70 are related to the vascular system, primarily heart attack and stroke